 See the event schedule at the Owen Theatre for year-round live performing arts events for production and/or presentation.
 Located in downtown Conroe, Owen Theatre is a soft seat venue housed in a historic building and home to The Players Theatre Company.

 Interested in art?
 Visit the Conroe Art League, which provides classes and competitions throughout the year and is host to the Conroe Art League National Invitational Show and a Fall Art Show.

 The history of Montgomery County, Birthplace of the Lone Star Flag, is chronicled in the Heritage Museum of Montgomery County featuring permanent and traveling exhibits.
 For further study, the Montgomery County Central Library has a large collection of local history books and Texana and holds the 4th largest genealogical section in Texas.

-On April 21, 2011, a dedication ceremony was held for the new Lone Star Monument and Historical Flag Park on what was the 175th anniversary of the Battle of San Jacinto.
-The 13 flags that were flown during the Texas Revolution are on display as well as the “Texian” statue by local sculptor Craig Campobella.
+The Lone Star Monument and Historical Flag Park showcases the 13 flags that were flown during the Texas Revolution as well as the “Texian” statue by local sculptor Craig Campobella.